HKU-BAL/Clair3-Trio/README.md

 ## What's New in Clair3-Trio

-* **New Architecture.** Clair3-Trio employs a Trio-to-Trio deep neural network model that allows it to input all trio’s sequencing information and output all trio’s predicted variants within a single model.
+* **New Architecture.** Clair3-Trio employs a Trio-to-Trio deep neural network model that allows it to take three samples as input and output the varaints of all three samples in one go.
-* **Mendelian violations - Aware.**  Clair3-Trio uses MCVLoss to improve variants calling in trios by leveraging the explicitly encoding of the priors of the Mendelian inheritance in trios.
+* **Mendelian violations aware.**  Clair3-Trio uses MCVLoss to improve variants calling in trio by penalizing mendelian violoations.
-* **Improved Performance.** Using HG002 trio 10-fold coverage ONT data for benchmarking, Clair-Trio achieved 97.30% SNP F1-score and 56.48% Indel F1-score.
-Compare to Clair3, Clair3-Trio reduced SNP errors by **~78%**,  and Indel errors by **~22%**.
-Clair3-Trio also reduced Mendelian violations from 48345 to 7072 in the family.
+* **Improved Performance.** Using only 10x of HG002, 3 and 4 ONT data, Clair3-Trio achieved 97.30% SNP F1-score and 56.48% Indel F1-score.
+Compared to Clair3, Clair3-Trio reduced SNP errors by **~78%**,  and Indel errors by **~22%**.
+Clair3-Trio signficantly reduced Mendelian violations from 48,345 to 7,072.

 ----